brianlmerritt/scaffold_me/README.md

 Your options will be
 - Select an existing recipe
-- Use a scaffold_me.md file in the current directory
+- Use any existing scaffold_me.md file in the current directory
+- Copy the scaffold_me.md file from this project ./example directory
 - Wing it!
 Just type something in (note: experimental at the very least)

 ### 5. Watch the Magic